 Think about it—what is it that makes video games fun and interesting?
 Some get lost in the lifelike nature of titles, while others obviously play for the ongoing entertainment factor.

-Algorithm—is that a scary word?
-It can be, right?
+Arrays, loops, and if statements—are these scary words?
+They can be, right?
 But not in the right, supportive learning environment.
 Especially for kids who want to get started learning a brand new skill like coding, the act of doing so can be difficult enough, without having to learn new coding terms.

 10. Visual Coding and micro:bit (micro:bit Included!)

 Last but certainly not least, when looking for an online coding class, it might be easy to accept the fact that it's going to be your child and a screen, and devoid of any "hands-on" work outside of hands being on a keyboard.